-Instruction manuals are those ugly, thick, multilingual, black and white booklets we have already thrown away and we miss right when we actually need them.
+Instruction manuals are those ugly, thick, multilingual, black and white booklets that your customers have already thrown away or miss them right when they actually need them..

 You could even redirect the user to his or her version of the manual depending on the language in the phone settings.

 On the other hand, if manufacturers have video tutorials or HOWTOs they can link the user to those videos because let’s stop fooling ourselves, nobody likes to RTFM.

 City councils and travel agencies usually provide tourists with tons of brochures, guides, and maps that always end up in boxes in our drawers.

 Besides the waste of paper that it supposes it is not the optimal format if you plan to travel light.